 Innovative Clinical Trials Initiative

 Innovative clinical trials use designs that are alternative to traditional Randomized Controlled Trials with application in areas ranging from product development to health system improvement. iCT methods can reduce the cost of conducting trials, reduce the amount of time needed to answer research questions, and increase the relevance of research findings to patients, health care providers and policy makers.
 Adopting these alternative designs can maximize the use of existing knowledge and data.
-Some examples of iCT include:

 The objectives of the SPOR iCT Initiative are to: